ivankovnatsky/podservice/README.md

 ## How It Works

-1. Service watches a text file for YouTube URLs
+1. Service watches a text file for URLs
 2. When URLs are detected, yt-dlp downloads the audio as MP3
-3. Episode metadata is extracted and saved
+3. Episode metadata is extracted and saved (gracefully handles sources with limited metadata)
 4. The podcast feed XML is updated automatically
 5. Audio files are served via HTTP
 6. Successfully processed URLs are removed from the watch file